 The next minute you find yourself in Topkapi, a sumptuous palace, learning about some potent sultan and the hundred concubines he kept in his royal harem.
 Or you might visit one of the numerous other palaces and castles scattered around the city.

 You will discover a sense of belief even if you are not religious when you marvel at the engineering splendour of the Hagia Sophia.

 You will get swallowed by the swarming hive Istanbul is in daylight, but most of all, you will love to surrender to the sensuousness of the nightlife in the city that knows no sleep.

 I was not immune to any of it.
 And this is another memoir.

 The Mistress On The Golden Horn

-The cruise ship I work on this summer docks in Istanbul for two nights precisely to give the passengers (and the crew) a chance to see as much as possible of the galore the city has to offer.
+This summer, the cruise ship I work on docks in Istanbul for two nights precisely to give the passengers (and the crew) a chance to see as much as possible of the galore the city has to offer.

 The tours we sell onboard would cover most of the main tourist attractions and sightseeing.
 Then, if you have any energy left, you are free to go out at night and witness something like a parallel dimension.

 The energy conundrum solves itself the minute you find yourself past the security gate.
 All of a sudden, the tiredness of a long working day (in my case, spent chiefly on tours after an early morning dispatch) dissolves miraculously as if I just woke up after a resting nap instead of roaming the city in the heat of the summer for over twelve hours.